Meet the Roses: Minnie Claudine

 of hard knocks.
 Right from the start, however, he demonstrated take-charge

-have been much to look at, when he took Minnie there and said, Lets
+have been much to look at, when he took Minnie there and said, “Let’s build

-us a home for our budding family.
-And build it he did, a little
+us a home for our budding family.”
+And build it he did, a little bungalow

 born.
 Twenty months after that came Thomas Jr. By then Minnie Rose must

 have been one tired lady!
-However, they didnt slow down; Claudia
+However, they didn’t slow down; Claudia arrived on

 and Minnie had her girl.
 Then oops,